RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 In the project explorer pane, click on the `Import Projects...` and enter the following:

+> NOTE: If you've completed other modules already, then you can use _File > Import Project_ to import the project.

   * Version Control System: `GIT`
   * URL: `{{GIT_URL}}/userXX/cloud-native-workshop-v2m2-labs.git`(IMPORTANT: replace userXX with your lab user)
   * Check `Import recursively (for multi-module projects)`